Distinguished Faculty Scholars

 - Nominees who are not selected in their initial year of application may request that their applications remain under consideration for up to two additional years.
 During this time, applicants may choose to update materials to reflect recent scholarly accomplishments but need not submit new nomination or reference letters unless desired.

 - Nominees must be full–time, tenured faculty members who hold the rank of professor.

 - Nominees must have at least eight academic years of service at Minnesota State Mankato prior to being nominated for the Distinguished Faculty Scholar Award.

 - At a minimum, nominees must have national reputations in their fields.
 Where appropriate, they should have international reputations.

 - No individual may receive the award more than once.
-However, recipients will maintain all the rights and privileges associated with the Award for the duration of their tenure on the Minnesota State Mankato faculty.
+Recipients will maintain the title associated with the Award for the duration of their tenure at Minnesota State Mankato.